MarkEWaite/jenkins-bugs/README.md

 More investigation is still required.
 The bug check job is now configured to use curl to read the last few commits.
 If no change is reported, then the job is assumed to have failed.

+Moved the assertions into Jenkinsfile so it can be coded in groovy.